nitrictech/docs/docs/docs/secrets/secrets.md

 ### Versions

-Each secret will contain at least contain a "latest" version, along with any historical versions of that secret's value.
+Each secret will contain at least a "latest" version, along with any historical versions of that secret's value.
 This ensures values, such as encryption keys, can be rotated without losing access to the key used with previously encrypted data.

 ### Values